Kim–Xi meetings: Second meeting

-Kim Jong-un met Xi Jinping for the second time in Dalian, Liaoning on May 7–8, 2018.
+Kim Jong Un met Xi Jinping for the second time in Dalian, Liaoning on May 7–8, 2018.
 The two leaders discussed how to cooperate at the communist level on denuclearization, and peace on the Korean peninsula.
 They also discussed China–DPRK relations and significant issues of common concern, Xinhua reported.
 U.S. President Trump emphasized that China should cooperate with the U.S.'s continued implementation of economic sanctions, with commercial and financial penalties on North Korea until it permanently dismantles its nuclear weapons and ICBM missile programs.
-This is the second time China's paramount leader Xi Jinping has met Kim Jong-un in two months, and Xi Jinping reaffirmed his state visit to Pyongyang by the end of 2018.
+This was the second time China's paramount leader Xi Jinping had met Kim Jong Un in two months, and Xi Jinping reaffirmed his state visit to Pyongyang by the end of 2018.